NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Details for Microservice Policy Deployment Troubleshooting

 In our benchmark design, we focus on error injection within a K8s cluster, specifically targeting the network configuration layer.
 To emulate real-world misconfigurations and generate diagnostic queries, we systematically inject faults by automatically modifying the network configuration YAML files.
 Our methodology is grounded on five fundamental types of basic network errors, which can also be added sequentially to increase complexity.
 These basic errors involve modifications to the ingress and egress rules, protocols, and ports within the Kubernetes network policies.
 By introducing such errors, we can observe how network disruptions manifest and how the LLM reacts to misconfigurations, which are critical for evaluating LLM's fault detection and correction abilities.

-\textbf{Basic Network Policy Errors.} We generate examples of wrong policy deployed in the network as below.
+\textbf{Basic Network Policy Errors.} We generate examples of wrong policies deployed in the network, as follows.

-\begin{itemize} \item \textbf{Add Ingress Rule:} This error type involves adding new ingress rules to the network policy, which allows inbound traffic from external or unauthorized sources.
+\begin{itemize}[leftmargin=*, topsep=2pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item \textbf{Add Ingress Rule:} This error type involves adding new ingress rules to the network policy, which allows inbound traffic from external or unauthorized sources.
 In the YAML configuration, this would involve adding a new \texttt{from} rule under the \texttt{ingress} section.

 \textbf{Potential Impact:} Adding an ingress rule with an external source could compromise the security boundaries of the system, allowing unauthorized access to internal services, which might lead to security breaches.